Table of Contents

 The Science Behind Frankincense & Collagen

-What makes Frankincense so special for skin?
+What makes Frankincense essential oil so special for skin?
 It all comes down to its unique ability to support collagen—the protein that keeps our skin firm, plump, and youthful.

 Collagen is the scaffolding that holds your skin together, making up approximately 75% of your skin's dry weight.
 It provides structural support, elasticity, hydration, and smoothness.